 As they went at it, I knew what was coming already.
 As usual, I was in the wrong place with the wrong people.
-I thought it was going to be just me and Jon (childhood friend has to have a name).
+I thought it was going to be just me and James (childhood friend has to have a name).
 This was going to be a hard hurdle.
 My family lawyer gave me enough money to maybe last a few weeks, especially with Jame with me.

 James had already taken me to some strange relaxation facility called "Altered States" where you pay $100 to get into a dark cold, salty tub, close the lid and float.
 The first 5 minutes I felt like I was in a coffin so I jumped out and just took a hot shower and waited an hour.
-When Jon came out looking so refreshed, he asked, "How'd you like it," he was smiling.
+When James came out looking so refreshed, he asked, "How'd you like it," he was smiling.
 His pearly whites struck me as perfection, something he wanted always, and something that constantly eluded me.
 "It was cool, really, very cool!"

 From there we drove over to Paramount Studios.
 Although at that time he didn't know anyone over there yet, we drove right through the gates as if we owned the place.
 We parked and started to walk around.

 We walked all the way to the end of the studio where they were about to film a huge Dynasty TV show scene by the pool, and there I was watching.
 But the blisters on my feet were hot and hurting from all the walking around there.
 It took awhile to out make our way around the security check points that James seemed to know like if he was blindfolded and playing "Pin the Tail on the Security Kiosk!"